Psoriasis is a skin condition that causes thick, scaly patches on the skin.

 Psoriasis happens when there’s a lot of inflammation in the skin, which leads to the rapid growth and shedding of skin cells.
-Thick, red and scaly patches called plaques develop in the areas where this is happening.
+Thick, scaly patches called plaques develop in the areas where this is happening.

 Psoriasis is an autoimmune disease, which means the body attacks itself by mistake.
 Genetics plays a role too – it’s common for several people in the same family to have psoriasis.